maarten-pennings/6502/6gpio/README.md

 The trace below shows that the early clock-in, is not always the correct data.
 The second clock-in does take the correct data, but there is a 0.4us flicker on the display.
+This capture shows the circuit is sub-optimal, we have a flicker on the segment.

 ![Annotated trace "correct"](trace-correct.png)